 Write a transition from each part of the paper to the next.

 “So while we see that Manson belongs to the Church of Satan, we must also note his Episcopalian membership as well, which is something very few of us take the time to discover” (Lowry 54).

 “After laying the foundation of seemingly negative deviant contexts, we can turn the tables in hopes to better understand the other half, the positive effects of deviation.”

 Examples taken from sample essay “Positive Deviance: Unmasking a Common Phenomenon,” Think, Write, Learn: A User’s Guide to Sustained Writing Projects, Phyllis Benay, Kirsti Sandy and Collie Fulford, eds., Littleton, MA: Tapestry, 2008.
 92-100.

 Here are a few suggested ways to conclude:

-- Summary (but more than restatement): take on the “so what?” question.
-So you are saying that
+- Summary (more than restatement): take on the “so what?” question.

-- Revisit claim (that is, do more than restate, as your reader is now more informed about the paper’s subject)
+- Revisit claim (more than restate, as your reader is more informed about the subject)